Make a Writing Appointment

 Find us on the 6th floor of Memorial Library, at the round table near the elevators.
 Note that students accessing this location will need to enter the library through the security gates to reach the elevators.

 Mondays and Thursdays, 2:30–5:30 p.m.
+CT

 Image shows an altered photograph of campus with numbered teardrops pointing out the location of each Writing Center satellite